sidharth74659/POC/IMPLEMENTATION_CHECKLIST.md

 - [ ] Create `StorageService` for local storage operations

 ### 1.4 Testing Setup for Phase 1
-- [x] Update Puppeteer tests for new folder structure
+- [x] Update Playwright/Puppeteer tests for new folder structure
 - [x] Test TypeScript compilation
 - [x] Verify all imports and exports work correctly
 - [x] Run existing functionality tests to ensure no regressions